telefonicaid/thinking-cities/docs/authorization_api.md

 # Grants

-Grants are a kind of subservices (keystone projects) which can implies for an user that has any role in that subservice a permission for do something in an apllication built on top of ThingkinCities Platform.
+Grants are a kind of subservices (keystone projects) which can imply for a user that has any role in that subservice a permission for do something in an application built on top of ThingkinCities Platform.

 Grants always starts with a '#' characters, in contrast to others subservices which starts without that character.